 - AI and protein structure and function in neurological disease: Relevance to disease management

-- AI and brain stimulation devices and protocols: what have we learned?
+- AI and neuro stimulation devices and protocols: what have we learned?

 Using data science to transition to an era of precision health